 B. Calculation of Shared Custody Support.
 The calculation of support in shared custody cases is based on two premises.
 First, the fact that the obligor is spending a substantial amount of the time with the children probably means the obligor also is paying directly for a substantial amount of the expenses of the children.
 Thus, the first step in calculating shared custody support is to calculate reciprocal support amounts for the time each parent will have custody based on the income of the other parent.
+The

-This is done without regard to the reduction to the minimum obligation for an obligor below the federal poverty guidelines, or the \$84,000 income cap.
-However, a parent's annual support amount for purposes of this calculation will be a minimum of \$600.
+"high income" limit of paragraph (c)(2) (\$100,000) applies to the determination of adjusted income at the first stage of this process.
+A parent's annual support amount for purposes of this calculation will be no less than \$600.
 The support amounts then are offset.